Alisson wonderland, Hodgson bows out and Dallas shoots down City – 7 key moments

 Alisson’s goal

 As a script, a goalkeeper going up for a corner with his side desperately in need of a last-gasp goal to keep their season alive and scoring the winner with a magnificent header, is certainly Hollywood material.
-Whether or not Alisson Becker’s goal helps Liverpool qualify for the Champions League, it will go down as one of the Premier League’s great moments, made all the more poignant by the death of the Brazilian’s father in February.
+Alisson Becker’s goal proved a massive fillip in Liverpool’s bid to qualify for the Champions League – they went on to finish third – and will go down as one of the Premier League’s great moments, made all the more poignant by the death of the Brazilian’s father in February.

 Southampton hit for nine – again